slcsta/cli_app_spelling_bee_solver/README.md

 # Spelling_Bee_Solver_CLI

 Spelling Bee Solver CLI returns valid words to solve the New York Times Spelling Bee puzzle.
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/spelling_bee_solver_cli`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Once prompted, the CLI generates a list of solutions to the daily puzzle.
+From there, you can input a word from the list of solutions to look up its definition.
+You can retrieve multiple word definitions.

 ## Installation